An AI system to help scientists write expert-level empirical software: Results

-We applied \ourmethod in two phases.
-We began with a \texttt{per-dataset solution} whereby the search discovers an independent solution for each.
-The second \texttt{unified solution} created a single a general-purpose forecasting model using only basic libraries by hill climbing against the average score for the entire GIFT-Eval.
+We applied ERA in two phases.
+We began with a \texttt{per-dataset solution} in which ERA discovers an independent solution for each dataset.
+The second \texttt{unified solution} created a single general-purpose forecasting model using only basic libraries by hill-climbing against the average score for the entire GIFT-Eval.